Cuzzi1/se-assignment-2-introduction-to-software-engineering-Cuzzi1/README.md

 Questions:
 Define Software Engineering:

+Software engineering is a discipline that involves the application of engineering principles to the design, development, maintenance, testing, and evaluation of software systems.
+It encompasses various methodologies, tools, and practices aimed at creating high-quality software products efficiently and effectively.
+Software engineers employ techniques such as requirements analysis, system design, coding, debugging, and software testing to ensure that software meets specified requirements, is reliable, scalable, maintainable, and can be delivered within budget and schedule constraints.
+The field of software engineering also includes aspects of project management, team collaboration, and communication to facilitate the successful development and deployment of software solutions.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):